lbnl-cybersecurity/ddos-detection/README.md

   - ra, eng, exid: router IP, router engine type/id, exporter sysid
   - tr: time the flow was received by the controller

 Starting with netflow traces collected from router lbl-mr2.
-This dataset contains sampled flows from 01/31/2016 - 02/13/2016.
+This dataset contains sampled flows from 01/31/2016 - 02/13/2016 (2 weeks).
 - other than day 02/11, which has 278 dump files, each day has 288 files; 288 = 24*60/5
 - on day 02/11, files are missing between 10:15 and 11:10 (nfcapd.201602111110.csv is next to nfcapd.201602111015.csv)